apache/tvm/docs/dev/pass_infra.rst

 See :ref:`pass_instrument_overriden`.

 ``InstrumentBeforePass`` is called before execution.
-``InstrumentAfterPass`` is called after executioon if the pass should be run.
+``InstrumentAfterPass`` is called after execution if the pass should be run.
 The behavior is like:

 .. code:: c++